 - Graduates are trained to be innovative educators, researchers, policy-makers, public health professionals and healthcare practitioners who anticipate the future.

-- Classes focus on professional etiquette and job searching so when you graduate you have a polished portfolio and the confidence to conduct a successful job search
+- Professional Preparation classes (HLTH420, HLTH490, and HLTH491) focus on professional etiquette and job searching so when you graduate you have a polished portfolio and the confidence to conduct a successful job search

 - Graduates have a plethora of opportunities for success, many enter the workforce at entry or mid level jobs, others attend graduate school, and many move on to the medical field continuing their education to become nurses, physicians, physician assistant’s, physical therapists or occupational therapists.